 This is something that we know we have a duty to address in a world dominated by social media and online abuse.
 Our curriculum helps students to be informed, reflective, critical and articulate understanding of the beliefs of the different world faiths.
-We do this by looking at the foundations of the six major world religions and then how those faith groups view and respond to key issues in society, such as; religion and conflict.
+We do this by looking at the foundations of the four major faiths and worldviews and then how those communities view and respond to key issues in society, such as; religion and conflict.
 All of this helps us to play our part in developing well rounded people who are free from ignorance, fear, prejudice and discrimination.

-Our KS3 curriculum will take students on a journey through festivals, the existence of God, crime and punishment, and conflict.
+Our KS3 curriculum will take students on a journey through fundamental belief systems, the existence of God and other philosophical questions and then explore ethical theories and debate contemporary moral issues such as cloning and transplants.
 The students will explore the faith, atheist and humanist view whilst being encouraged to debate and question their preconceived ideas.

 Head of RE

 Miss Chumbar is Head of RE at Moreton School